campa-consortium/accelerator_simulation_codes/README.md

 | `publication`       | No       | The preferred citation by the code authors                          |
 | `publication_link`  | No       | An URL, ideally a `https://doi.org/<DOI>`, to the publication above |

-The file `schema.json` ([JSON schema](https://json-schema.org/) is used to programatically check the schema to a reasonable extent.
+The file `schema.json` ([JSON schema](https://json-schema.org/) is used to programatically check the schema once entries are changed.